michaeltaman/state-machine-backend/README.md

 - state-machine-service-postgres-1 - the ID: 603caf611e43 postgres:13 separate database uses as production db **port 5433->5432**.
 - core-db-1 - container with ID: 5a135b7b359f contains a development database port 5432.

-## To top the servers side:
+## Don't forget to stop the servers side:

 ```
  state-machine-service>docker-compose down
 ```

-## When launched through the development environment, be sure to strictly follow this order, although it is quite standard.
+## When running a server application through the development environment, be sure to strictly follow this order, although it is quite standard.

 - Change back  the port in the application.properties file from 5433 to 5432:
   Because my postgresql database used for development is running in another docker container core-db-1 on port 5432.